The Washington Center Internship Program

 Check requirements and deadlines

-Submit the RAISA application
+Submit the RAISA application and supporting documents

-Approval to submit application
+Approval to submit your final application

 International travel presents challenges that may not be found when attending classes on campus.
 There may be a lack of resources, emergency services, hospitals, accessibility issues and/or demands on the physical and the mental self, all of which can challenge individuals when away from their usual support systems and structures.
 Adequate preparation is essential.